underscoreio/essential-scala/src/pages/intro/object-literals.md

   - Evaluates the first `+`, determining that it actually refers to string concatentation, and yielding `"3c31"`
 ~~~

+Whew!
+That's a lot for such a simple piece of code.
 </div>

 #### Greetings, human